alvarohernaez/MedDiet_adherence_lipids/README.md

-# Manuscript: "Yearly attained adherence to Mediterranean diet, time-dependent trajectories of lipid profile and onset of clinical dyslipidemias in a cohort of older adults"
+# Manuscript: "Yearly attained adherence to Mediterranean diet, estimated 25-year trajectories of lipid profile and onset of clinical dyslipidemias in adults and older adults"
 ## Authors
 - Álvaro Hernáez
 - Camille Lassale